SHROPSHIRE THEATRE ORGAN TRUST

 A tribute concert was held in memory of our Vice-President Joan Byrne on Sunday 27 September 2015 who sadly passed away on 3 July 2015 and Joan's enthusiasm and contribution to the Trust will be remembered fondly.

-The Trust are also indebted to the late Steve Tovey who had a long association with the Trust helping gather organists together for concerts and sourcing parts, and when it was decided that the English Horn and Kinura pipes were to be added it was Steve who located, within just two weeks, a rare two rank pipe chest, which we subsequently got from Pipes in the Peaks, Derbyshire, which had previously come from Worthing, and before that was on the original Blackpool Tower Wurlitzer - we just needed the chest.
+The Trust benefited from the help of the late Steve Tovey in getting organists together for concerts and sourcing parts, and when it was decided that the English Horn and Kinura pipes were to be added it was Steve who located, within just two weeks, a rare two-rank pipe chest, which we subsequently got from Pipes in the Peaks, Derbyshire, which had previously come from Worthing, and before that was on the original Blackpool Tower Wurlitzer - we just needed the chest.
 The two new ranks of pipes to fit the chest were manufactured for the Trust by Duncan Booth of Leeds, Yorkshire.

 Sadly, at the end of 2018 we lost two founding members of the Trust, Tony Byrne who was former chairman and made honorary chairman and Geoff Cartwright who was vice president.
 It was Tony's idea to bring a theatre organ to Shropshire and he put in a lot of work on the technical side.
-Geoff as well as being a true gentleman continued to support the Trust in any way he could.
+Geoff, a former Honorary Vice President, Treasurer and Membership Secretary as well as being a true gentleman, continued to support the Trust in any way he could.
 They will both be sadly missed.
 The Trust team are proud to continue the legacy, which is showcased through our concerts.